woocommerce/woocommerce-paypal-payments/readme.txt

 3. The Payment methods list may include two PayPal options.
 Click on **PayPal** (not PayPal Standard).
 4. Click on the **Activate PayPal** button.
 5. Sign in to your PayPal account.
 If you do not have a PayPal account yet, sign up for a new PayPal business or personal account.
-7. After you have successfully connected your PayPal account, click on the **Standard Payments** tab and check the **Enable Paypal features for your store** checkbox to enable PayPal.
+6. After you have successfully connected your PayPal account, click on the **Standard Payments** tab and check the **Enable Paypal features for your store** checkbox to enable PayPal.
-8. Click **Save changes**.
+7. Click **Save changes**.

-Complete onboarding instruction can be found in the [documentation here](https://woocommerce.com/document/woocommerce-paypal-payments/#connect-paypal-account).
+Complete onboarding instructions can be found in the [documentation here](https://woocommerce.com/document/woocommerce-paypal-payments/#connect-paypal-account).

 = Updating =